Growli

 Is weeping fig toxic to cats and dogs?

-Weeping fig is mildly toxic to pets.
+Weeping fig is toxic to pets.
 ASPCA lists Ficus benjamina as toxic to cats and dogs due to ficin and ficusin in the milky sap.
 Skin contact can cause dermatitis in pets and sensitive people.

 What USDA hardiness zone does weeping fig grow in?